BlueComet4314/Thermometry-Sensor-Instructions/Teensy_code for Microcontroller/README.md

 When uploading the teensy_tft file, make sure that you are uploading a ***.zip*** file and not a folder.
 When the files here are downloaded from this repository, they will already be in a .zip format.
 Upload the teensy code exactly how it is downloaded.

+### ***Note #2***

+You will also need to change the I.P. and MAC address in the code itself according to your own system/server.
+Currently, there are three separate I.P.s and MAC addresses commented out in lines $35 - 49$.
+In the nEXO system, we built three thermometry sensors, each needed its own I.P. and MAC address.

+The IP address will be dependent on your local network.

+(image)